TailUFPB/ZoomAI/README.md

 5. Stable Diffusion Model: Uses StabilityAI's stable-diffusion-2-inpainting for generating and inpainting images based on the processed prompts.

 6. Producer and Consumer:
-* Producer: Handles the image generation and manipulation process.
+* Producer: Handles the image generation process.
-* Consumer: Delivers the final images to the user.
+* Consumer: Manipulates and processes the generated images.

 ### Setup